 Ambassador Gerrish helps clients navigate challenges and barriers in international trade and investment.
 He advises on the market access opportunities and compliance challenges presented by trade agreements, and counsels clients on how to address market access issues, trade barriers and unfair trade practices that affect their ability to export to, operate within or invest in other countries.
 He develops strategies for clients to open or maintain international markets for their products or services, and he advocates on their behalf before the U.S. government and foreign governments.
 Additionally, Ambassador Gerrish advises clients on how best to structure their operations and supply chains to avoid supply chain disruptions and take advantage of current trade agreements and structures.

 Ambassador Gerrish also works with clients in ongoing negotiations relating to international trade agreements, including negotiations at the World Trade Organization and for bilateral trade agreements.
 He advises clients on how such negotiations may affect their interests and operations and helps them to develop and execute strategies for the negotiations.

-Mr. Gerrish also works closely with clients in matters involving U.S. export controls and U.S. customs laws and regulations.
-He has represented a broad array of clients in these areas in handling compliance and enforcement matters, developing and implementing company compliance programs, and conducting due diligence in transactions.
+Another important part of Ambassador Gerrish’s practice is working closely with clients in matters involving U.S. export controls and U.S. customs laws and regulations.
+He has helped a broad array of clients in handling compliance issues, interpreting the scope and applicability of the requirements in these areas, developing and implementing company compliance programs, and resolving internal investigations and government enforcement matters.

-Mr. Gerrish is a frequent speaker on international trade topics.
-He also has been appointed by the chief judge of the U.S. Court of International Trade to serve as a member of the Court’s Rules Advisory Committee.
-Mr. Gerrish repeatedly has been selected for inclusion in The Best Lawyers in America.
+Ambassador Gerrish is a frequent speaker on international trade topics.
+He also was previously appointed (and reappointed) by the chief judge of the U.S. Court of International Trade to serve as a member of the court’s Rules Advisory Committee, and he served as co-chair of the International Trade Committee and a board member of the Customs and International Trade Bar Association.
+Ambassador Gerrish repeatedly has been selected for inclusion in The Best Lawyers in America.